Pragmatics: Referential uses of language

 The relationship between the two gives the sign meaning.
-The relationship can be explained further by considering what we mean by "meaning."
+The relationship can be explained further by considering what is meant by meaning.
 In pragmatics, there are two different types of meaning to consider: semantic-referential meaning and indexical meaning.
 Semantic-referential meaning refers to the aspect of meaning, which describes events in the world that are independent of the circumstance they are uttered in.
 An example would be propositions such as: